-A reflective essay is a type of essay that is widely used in academic environment.
-The main purpose of this essay is to have the student contemplate about his/her experience while participating in a project, reading a book or watching a movie.
-Any person involved in writing such assignments will inevitably have to recollect and analyze events he or she has experienced; and they will then analyze them while preparing for subsequent essay writing.
+A reflective essay is a type of essay that is widely used in the academic environment.
 Since reflection essays may be complex and intellectually challenging, they are widely used by teaching institutions to boost students’ thinking and writing skills.
 Nevertheless, students who first come to work on such assignments often end up in a dead end, not knowing where to start or how to write a reflective essay at all.
 This article attempts to explain some basic notions of reflective essay writing.

-Reflective essay is type of essay that requires you to analyze your own ideas, experiences and insights and then put them together in writing.
-Essentially, writing reflective essays is all based around reflection and self-reflection: human’s capacity to exercise introspection and willingness to explore one’s inner thoughts and/or experiences.
+A reflective essay is a type of essay that requires you to analyze your own ideas, experiences, and insights and then put them together in writing.
+Essentially, writing reflective essays is all based on reflection and self-reflection: human’s capacity to exercise introspection and willingness to explore one’s inner thoughts and/or experiences.

 • Whether you achieve your aims